 Working in this sector takes a special kind of person.
 Depending on the health of the individual receiving care, senior care roles can include everything from monitoring and administering medication, transporting elderly patients to medical appointments, preparing special meals, to bathing, and changing diapers.

-In this article, we’ll consider some strategies employers in this sector can adopt to make their organizations more appealing to prospective job candidates.
+In this article, we’ll consider some strategies for supporting senior care workers that employers in this sector can adopt to make their organizations more appealing to prospective job candidates.

 Providers of long-term senior care rely on healthcare workers and other support staff who are often the eyes, ears, and limbs of the people in their care.
 Given the high-stress levels that come with this kind of job, too often, elderly care workers end up feeling emotionally overwhelmed, physically fatigued, and mentally irritable.